DOI

 Example Data

-The example data (Cobben, 2019) used in this workflow is available from the NCBI Gene Expression Omnibus (GEO), a public repository of microarray data.
-It contains genome-wide DNA methylation data from whole blood obtained using the Illumina 450k microarray.
-The participants consist of 46 fetal alcohol spectrum disorder (FASD) cases and 92 controls from both a discovery and replication cohort.
+The example data13 used in this workflow is available from the NCBI Gene Expression Omnibus (GEO), a public repository of microarray data.
+It contains genome-wide DNA methylation data from whole blood obtained using the Illumina Infinium MethylationEPIC BeadChip microarray.
+The participants consist of 679 children exposed to polybrominated biphenyl (PBB), an endocrine-disrupting compound, which was accidentally added to the food supply in Michigan in the 1970s.